mahmudie/SQL-notes/SQL-Aggregate-functions-clauses.md

 ### This list mainly focuses on the following functions and clauses:
   1. [Aggregate functions (Count,sum, average, minimum, maximum)](./SQL-Aggregate-functions-clauses.md#aggregate-functions-countsum-avg-min-max)
   2. [DISTINCT Clause](./SQL-Aggregate-functions-clauses.md#distinct-clause)
-  3. ORDER BY and HAVING Clause
+  3. ORDER BY Clause
-  4. GROUP BY Clause
+  4. GROUP BY and HAVING Clause
-  5. ALL and ANY Clause
-  6. TOP Clause

 #### Setting up the environment
 To complete and work with the codes and examples, we will use the data available [here](https://github.com/ms4hafiz/SQL-notes/blob/main/payments.sql).
 It is a SQL code file that creates a table named "**payments**".
 The dataset contains total 1000 records 5 of which are listed as samples in the following table: